Undergraduate Music Admissions

-- Fee Waiver: Submit an SAT, ACT or NACAC Fee Waiver Request signed by your high school counselor.
-If you are applying through CFNC, select the "Check/Money Order" option.
+- Fee Waiver: Submit an SAT, ACT or NACAC Application Fee Waiver Request signed by your high school counselor.

 - International Applicants: Use Flywire to pay your application fee online through an international bank or pay by check or money order through a U.S. bank as listed above.

-- Upload all Required Application Documents by your application materials deadline above prior to your scheduled audition.
+- Upload all Required Application Documents prior to your listed application deadline.

-Please note: If you are applying to two different UNCSA art schools (Music, Drama, Design & Production and Dance) you will need to complete a second application and pay a second application fee.
+Please note: If you are applying to two different UNCSA art schools (Dance, Design & Production, Drama, Filmmaking and Music) you will need to complete a second application and pay a second application fee.